comment

 Welcome to the second coming of Donald Trump.
 Like Robert Maxwell he trashes the conventions of how things should be done.
 You play by his rules.
 And as Leo, the leader of the Scorpions, tells John Travolta in Grease: “The rules are there ain’t no rules.”

-And thus it comes to pass that a weekend Fox News presenter Pete Hegseth is Trump’s pick to be the defence secretary, overseeing a service employing more than two million people and a budget of nearly $900bn.
+And thus it comes to pass that former weekend Fox News co-host Pete Hegseth is Trump’s pick to be the defence secretary, overseeing a service employing more than two million people and a budget of nearly $900bn.
 A QAnon-adjacent anti-vaxxer, RFK Jr, is in line to be the health secretary.
 And Tulsi Gabbard, someone who cosied up to President Bashar al-Assad and is a darling of the Kremlin’s media apparatus is the choice to be in charge of the US intelligence agencies.
 Well, why not?

 Who should be US ambassador to Israel other than Arkansas governor Mike Huckabee, who believes there is no such thing as a Palestinian; no such a thing as the West Bank; no such thing as settlements; and no such thing as an occupation?
 The UN is irrelevant in his mind: Israel’s boundaries are decreed by Almighty God.
 That should go well.